Anies Baswedan 2024 presidential campaign: Campaign team

 On 21 November 2023, Anies and Muhaimin announced the members of AMIN National Campaign Team (Timnas AMIN) to support their campaign during the general campaign period.
 Marshal (Ret.)
 Muhammad Syaugi Alaydrus was announced as their "Captain".
 Other high level members included former Minister of Energy and Natural Resources Sudirman Said, former Minister of Trade Thomas Lembong, former Corruption Eradication Commission chairman Abraham Samad, former Chief Justice of the Constitutional Court of Indonesia Hamdan Zoelva and many others such as Dr. Muhammad Iqbal as their spokesman.

 During the grand campaign at Jakarta International Stadium (JIS) on 10 February 2024, Anies and Muhaimin received a criticism because the vest worn by Surya Paloh, Chairman of NasDem Party which endorsed them, used a design from artificial intelligence (AI).
 This caused debate because Anies and Muhaimin were considered to be opposing what they had been doing, namely supporting local artists.
 Three of their supporters also became unconscious and died during the campaign.

 After the election and the Constitutional Court lawsuit, the campaign team was officially disbanded on 30 April 2024.

 Logistics

-Anies's campaign spent the least among the three candidates, at 49 billion rupiahs (3.13 million 2024 United States).
+Anies's campaign spent the least among the three candidates, at 49 billion rupiahs (3.13 million US dollars in 2024).
 Prabowo Subianto 2024 presidential campaign's spendings reached 208 billion rupiahs, while Ganjar Pranowo 2024 presidential campaign sits at 506 billion rupiahs in spending.